yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 =================    ================   ===================================================================================================================================================================
 rawSampleInData      preProcType        image pre-processing
 =================    ================   ===================================================================================================================================================================
+0                    0                  Pre-processing for Caffe-Jacinto models:

-0                    0                  1.
-Resize the original image (WxH) to (256x256) with scale factors (0,0) and INTER_AREA using OpenCV function resize().
+                                        1. Resize the original image (WxH) to (256x256) with scale factors (0,0) and INTER_AREA using OpenCV function resize().
                                         2. Crop the resized image to ROI (128-W/2, 128-H/2, W, H) defined by cv::Rect.
+0                    1                  Pre-processing for Caffe models:

-0                    1                  Resize and crop as preProcType 0, and then subtract pixels by (104, 117, 123) per plane.
+                                        Resize and crop as preProcType 0, and then subtract pixels by (104, 117, 123) per plane.
+0                    2                  Pre-processing for TensorFlow models:

-0                    2                  1.
-Change color space from BGR to RGB for the original image (WxH).
+                                        1. Change color space from BGR to RGB for the original image (WxH).
                                         2. Crop new image to ROI (H/16, W/16, 7H/8, 7W/8) defined by cv::Rect.
                                         3. Resize the cropped image to (WxH) with scale factors (0,0) and INTER_AREA using OpenCV function resize().
-                                        4. Subtract pixels by (104, 117, 123) per plane.
+                                        4. Subtract pixels by (128, 128, 128) per plane.
+0                    3                  Pre-processing for CIFAR 10:

-0                    3                  1.
-Change color space from BGR to RGB for the original image (WxH).
+                                        1. Change color space from BGR to RGB for the original image (WxH).
                                         2. Resize the original image (WxH) to (32x32) with scale factors (0,0) and INTER_AREA using OpenCV function resize().
                                         3. Crop the resized image to ROI (16-W/2, 16-H/2, W, H) defined by cv::Rect.
-0                    4                  No pre-processing is performed on the original image.
+0                    4                  For JDetNet: no pre-processing is performed on the original image.
 0                    5                  1.
 Change color space from BGR to RGB for the original image (WxH).
                                         2. Crop new image to ROI (0, 0, H, W) defined by cv::Rect.
                                         3. Resize the cropped image to (WxH) with scale factors (0,0) and INTER_AREA using OpenCV function resize().
                                         4. Subtract pixels by (128, 128, 128) per plane.
-0                    6                  Normalize the original image in the range of [0, 255] (ONNX preprocessing):
+0                    6                  Pre-processing for ONNX models: normalize the original image in the range of [0, 255]

                                         - Subtract pixels by (123.68 116.28, 103.53) per plane.